danieleff/STM32GENERIC/tools/documentation/mkdocs/arduino_libraries.md

 ## SPI

-The first SPI, connected to SPI1 instance.
+The first SPI is connected to SPI1 instance.
 To use additional SPI, use the constructors to create your object, or the stm32_set_instance() method.

 #### **`SPIClass(SPI_TypeDef *instance)`**